supercoffee/cs349-homework1/README.md

  * has been followed will it be able to do something cool.
 Hence why it is a fragile
  * state machine.
  *
- * For the purpose of real worldness, imagine that our FragileStateMachine is a
+ * For the purpose of real-world ness, imagine that our FragileStateMachine is a
- * MediaPlayer that takes a filename,  opens the file, decodes the audio from
+ * MediaPlayer that takes a file name,  opens the file, decodes the audio from
  * the file, lets you specify a few flags,  and finally lets you play back
  * an audio track.
 However, you have to call all those methods in the right order
  * otherwise  the whole thing blows up.